fvtt-fria-ligan/vaesen-foundry-vtt/README.md

 ## To be done in the nearest future

-* Character Sheet:
-    * Add "to chat" icon on most items direct from sheet
-    * Add Relationships Item box to Notes tab

-* Item Sheets etc.
-    * clean-up layout
-    * Add relationship Item Type

 * Dialogs
     * line up ux and design to match overall look and feel

 * Link conditions on sheet and status icons on the character sheet (adding a status from the token toggels it on the sheet and visa versa)

-* CSS optimization - convert current CSS structure to SASS or LESS based pre-processor for future ease of adjustment
+* CSS optimization - convert current CSS structure to LESS based pre-processor for future ease of adjustment
+    - underway

 ## Related Website
 - https://foundryvtt.com/